danielcanueto/rDolphin/README.md

 To load e.g. the MTBLS242 profiling session, run “Dolphin_GUI()” to open the GUI and click on the "Reanudate a saved session" button on the left panel.

 A vignette is available for the use of functions outside the GUI and can be run with this command `browseVignettes("Dolphin")`.
-A introductory tutorial for the use of Dolphin inside the GUI is available on this link: https://docs.google.com/document/d/12OJHLgs4dbboBQJHUP0YExfIeZQV8l7n4HQmkWZBWwo/edit
+An introductory tutorial for the use of Dolphin inside the GUI is available on this link: https://docs.google.com/document/d/12OJHLgs4dbboBQJHUP0YExfIeZQV8l7n4HQmkWZBWwo/edit